- Robert E. Petersen Collection

 - The American West - 1850 to 1900

 - Theodore Roosevelt and Elegant Arms - 1880s to 1920s

 - World War I and Firearms Innovation

 - WWII, Korea, Vietnam and Beyond - 1940 to Present

 Smith & Wesson Model 14 3 Revolver

-This Wesley Barksdale-modified revolver was used by Alabama State Trooper Sergeant James Collins in recording the first 1500 score in a 1978 registered match held at Jackson, Mississippi.
+This Wesley Barksdale-modified revolver was used by Alabama State Trooper Sergeant James Collins in recording the first 1500 score in a 1978 registered match held at Jackson, Alabama.
 Sgt.
 Collins and his modified S&W won the 1977 NRA National Revolver Championships, and he also used this revolver in shooting a 1500 score on four occasions, including a registered match in which he scored 1500-126X.

 Trooper Collins' Smith & Wesson K-frame Model 14-3 was modified by Wesley Barksdale of Center Point, Mississippi.
 Barksdale installed a Douglas air-gauge barrel, in which he used an experimental throating technique which prevented barrel leading when shooting hollow-base wadcutter ammunition.
 The custom cylinder latch is oversized to speed up the loading process.
 Also featured are a modified BoMar ramp sight with protective "wings" which were made by Sgt.
 Collins from M1 Garand clips.